alireza-abarian786/Order_food/README.md

 - 💻 The first page of the site selling food online

-- 👨‍💻 Currently, its HTML and CSS codes have been written
+- 👨‍💻 Technologies used in the project include HTML, CSS, Bootstrap, and JS

-- 🕒 soon, JS codes will be added to it
+- 📡 The project is being updated

 - ⚡ This website is responsive